bespoyasov/refactor-like-a-superhero/manuscript-en/13-module-integration.md

   notifyAll: (message: Message) => void;
 };

-// The implementation here is an object with 2 methods
+// The implementation here is an object with two methods
 // and a list of listeners:

 const listeners = [];